 Choosing the Right Generator for Your Medical Equipment

 If you or a loved one will be relying on a generator to provide power through an emergency, it’s incredibly important to choose the right generator.
 That goes beyond just quality – in a life-threatening emergency, power availability, runtime, and ease of use can all be critically important.

 The absolute minimum wattage that your generator needs to have should be calculated based on the cumulative wattages all of the electrical devices you need to run.

-If you have an oxygen concentrator, the wattage may vary from 300 to more than 600 watts depending on the flow rate of oxygen that you use.
+How many watts does an oxygen concentrator use?
+The wattage may vary from 300 to more than 600 watts depending on the flow rate of oxygen that you use.
 In this case, it’s a good idea to check with your medical provider ahead of time to determine whether you can safely turn down your flow rate during an emergency to conserve fuel.

 A 2,000-watt generator is generally sufficient for powering most home ventilator units, but it’s important to consider whether the ventilator is accompanied by a heating unit, suction unit, and other accessory devices that could drive up the power demand.

 If you need a refrigerator to keep medicines cold, plan on an additional 500 or more watts.
 While it’s possible to conserve fuel by running the refrigerator only 15 minutes every hour, if you need continuous oxygen or ventilation your generator will need to be able to handle the wattage requirements of all of these devices simultaneously.

 Finally, keep in mind that your wattage calculations should account for non-necessities, like lights, that can be important to safely operating medical devices.
 Having enough generator power to keep an air conditioning unit or heater on can also make the difference between a controlled situation and a medical emergency.